sebp/scikit-survival/doc/contributing.rst

   xdg-open _build/html/index.html

+.. _building-cython-code:

-Building Cython code
+Building Cython Code
 --------------------

 Part of the code base is written in `Cython`_.
-To rebuild this code after making changes, please re-run the install command from the 'Setting up a Development Environment' section.
+To rebuild this code after making changes, please re-run the install command from the :ref:`setup-dev-environment` section.

-If you are new to Cython you may find the project's documentation on `debugging <https://cython.readthedocs.io/en/latest/src/userguide/debugging.html>`_ and `profiling <https://cython.readthedocs.io/en/latest/src/tutorial/profiling_tutorial.html>`_ helpful.
+If you are new to Cython you may find the project's documentation on :ref:`debugging <cython:debugging>` and :ref:`profiling <cython:profiling>` helpful.

 .. _conda: https://conda.io/miniconda.html
 .. _Cython: https://cython.org